The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Mecklin: I told you that was the last question.
 But I’m a journalist, so I’m going to ask one more: Are there any lessons that you take in regard to missile defense from what’s gone on?

 Acton: It’s a great question.
 In any missile-defense discussion, it’s necessary to distinguish between different kinds of missile defenses.
 And the most basic distinction is between point and area defenses.
 Point defenses are where you’re trying to protect a relatively small area, like a military base or a city or a carrier group.
-To use a football analogy, these are your cornerbacks.
+To use a football analogy, point defenses are your cornerbacks.
 Hopefully, from their perspective, they intercept the ball just before it reaches the wide receiver’s hands, so they only protect a very small area.
-The other form of missile defense, wide-area missile defense, or homeland missile defense, where you’re trying to defend wide areas—that’s what the US system in Alaska and California is about, trying to defend the whole continental United States against North Korea.
+The other form of missile defense is wide-area missile defense, or homeland missile defense, where you’re trying to defend wide areas—that’s what the US system in Alaska and California is about, trying to defend the whole continental United States against North Korea.
 That’s the equivalent of your defensive lineman in football, you know, trying to knock down the ball just after it leaves the quarterback’s hands and defend the whole of the downfield area.

 Israel is basically a point defense situation.
 It’s a small country.
 Parts of it are desert.
 You’re not particularly worried about defending the desert.
 You might be worried about defending very specific sites in the middle of the desert, but you’re not worried about defending just the sand.
-So Israel is basically a point defense situation, and point defenses are much, much easier [to employ successfully] than area defenses.
+So Israel is basically a point defense situation, and point defenses are much, much easier [to develop successfully] than area defenses.

 Actually, for a while now I’ve been quite bullish about point defenses, not least because US point defenses, like THAAD and Patriot, perform pretty well.
 Israel’s success in defense tells us very little about the feasibility of area defenses.
 Indeed, the testing of the of US area defenses—here I mean specifically the ground-based midcourse system—those tests have been unrealistic, staged.
 And the US interceptors, even under those conditions, have a pretty bad track record.